thomas051083/psd-psw/event-details/LJ_GovTech_SensorsIoT.md

 ---

 ## Learning Journey
-### Leveraging Digital Technologies such Sensors and IoT for greater impact
+### Leveraging Digital Technologies such as Sensors and IoT for greater impact

 Have you heard about Sensors and IoT and what they can do to improve impact for our work?